aptos-foundation/AIPs/aips/aip-x.md

 ---
 aip: (this is determined by the AIP Manager, leave it empty when drafting)
-title: Prover Service for Aptos Keyless Accounts
+title: Prover service for keyless accounts
-author: Rex Fernando
-discussions-to (*optional): <a url pointing to the official discussion thread>
+author: Rex Fernando (rex.fernando@aptoslabs.com) discussions-to (*optional): <a url pointing to the official discussion thread>
 Status: Draft
 last-call-end-date (*optional): <mm/dd/yyyy the last date to leave feedbacks and reviews>